 - Assessing lipid profiles initially and with follow-up bloodwork is beneficial in management as it evaluates a person’s cardiovascular risk and monitors health progress.

 - Testing a person’s fasting insulin level is valuable as it assesses their insulin sensitivity and aids in identifying metabolic dysfunction and insulin resistance.
-It may provide a clue as to why a person may struggle with weight loss.
+It may provide a clue as to why a person may struggle with weight management.

 - C-peptide is a by-product of insulin production, and blood levels reflect the amount the pancreas is producing and releasing into the bloodstream.
 It can help differentiate between type 1 and type 2 diabetes and evaluate for insulin resistance.